compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration.md

 ### Rough schedule

+- One day in advance of the activity, direct your participants to complete the terms and conditions (link coming soon).
+Ian will send them the data as he sent it to you.
 - Participants watch pre-recorded videos (in advance of activity)
 - In groups, participants prepare a data file for analysis (1 hour)
 - Break